-The Sub-fund is sensitive to changes in the value of investments due to fluctuations in prices in financial markets such as equities or fixed-income markets (market risk).
-Additionally, prices of individual instruments in which the Sub-fund invests may also fluctuate.
-If the Sub-fund utilizes derivatives as described under "Investment Policy," these may be employed for both hedging risks and efficient portfolio management.
-This may involve leveraging, thereby increasing the Sub-fund's sensitivity to market movements.
+The Fund is sensitive to changes in the value of investments due to fluctuations in prices in financial markets such as equities or fixed-income markets (market risk).
+Additionally, prices of individual instruments in which the Fund invests may also fluctuate.
+If the Fund utilizes derivatives as described under "Investment Policy," these may be employed for both hedging risks and efficient portfolio management.
+This may involve leveraging, thereby increasing the Fund's sensitivity to market movements.

 To mitigate market risks, investments are diversified across various countries, sectors, and/or companies.
-An overview of the portfolio composition as of each balance sheet date is provided in the Composition of Investments.